What is a mechanical engineer?

 What types of companies hire mechanical engineers?

 Mechanical engineers find opportunities in a broad array of industries.
 These include but are not limited to automotive, aerospace, energy, manufacturing, construction, and technology firms.
-The public sector also has positions for these professionals, such as roles in public utilities or transportation departments.
+The public sector also has positions for these pros, such as roles in public utilities or transportation departments.

 Which roles are most related to the work of mechanical engineers?